mattmassicotte/ATAT/README.md

 # ATAT
 Little library for working with the AT Protocol

 The AT Protocol is large and complex.
-It mostly just contains currency types useful for decoding some simple responses.
+This library mostly just contains currency types useful for decoding some simple responses.
 It is highly-incomplete and was created really just so I could mess around and learn.

 If you are looking for something full-featured, please check out [ATProtoKit](https://github.com/MasterJ93/ATProtoKit).

 ## Integration